jessmantaro/siem-splunk-connector/README.md

 You must have Java installed on the host running Splunk Enterprise [https://java.com/en/download/](https://java.com/en/download/)

+You must install KVStore on the host machine where you want to install your connector.

 Also, check to make sure that splunk forwarder is NOT installed on your Splunk Enterprise host machine.

 #### Proxy server